jeffjaehoyang/new-jeffyang.io/src/data/blog/my_facebook_internship/index.md

 ![Blog Post Thumbnail](./facebook-logo.jpeg)

-Working as a software engineer at Facebook.
-For quite some time, this has been my "dream".
-I started my journey in computer science as a freshman in college - little did I know that this journey would take me to the heart of silicon valley.
-In this blog post, I'd like to share my experience of working as a software engineering intern at Facebook.
-For those who are trying to gauge if Facebook might be a good fit - I hope this post will provide some valuable insight.
-For those who are in the grind for an internship search - I hope this will serve as a source of inspiration to keep going.
+I started my journey in computer science as a freshman in college.
+Little did I know, this journey would take me to the heart of Silicon Valley.

+In this blog post, I share my experience as a software engineer intern at Facebook.
+For those who are trying to gauge if Facebook is the right fit - I hope this post will provide valuable insight.
+For those who are on the grind for an internship - I hope this will serve as a source of inspiration to keep going.
+Facebook seemed like a pipe dream, but through grit and little bit of luck, I'm really happy to have made the impossible possible.

 ### Application Process
-My journey to landing an offer with Facebook was far from a typical one.
-Often the greatest challenge in landing a software engineering gig at one of the highly sought-after tech companies is getting the interview itself.
-The competition for these positions is ridiculous with tens of thousands of students competing for a handful of spots.
-As you can imagine, a resume drop through LinkedIn or companies' job portal probably won't get you too far.
-Usually getting a referral from a current employee is your best bet (I would highly recommend anyone reading this post to get a referral if applying to Facebook).
-However, my journey with Facebook started out a bit differently - in some ways, I got lucky.
-A recruiter reached out to me on Piazza's career portal after taking a look at my resume (Piazza is a learning management site used by many professors at my university).
-Frankly speaking, it was the unlikeliest of all places for a Facebook university recruiter to be reaching out.
-But it happened (in 2019 fall).
-I was handed an interview - but my first attempt at cracking the Facebook coding interview was unsuccessful.
-Fast-forward to 2020 fall (exactly a year later), I contacted the same recruiter that helped me through the process a year ago.
-Luckily, I was given a chance to interview again - this time, I was able to crack the two rounds of technical interviews.
-A couple days after completing the second round interview, I received a call from the recruiter with a formal offer to join Facebook for 2021 summer as a software engineer intern.
+In tech, the greatest challenge is landing the interview itself.
+The competition for a software engineering gig is borderline ridiculous, with tens of thousands of students competing for only a handful of available spots.
+A LinkedIn resume drop or applying through a portal will only get you so far, and many times, without an interview.

+My recommendation is to at least submit your application alongside a referral from a current employee of that company.
+For anyone applying to Facebook, I would highly recommend asking for a referral from someone who can speak to your qualities as an engineer.

+However, my journey with Facebook started out a bit differently—I got lucky.
+A recruiter reached out to me on Piazza, a learning management site used by professors at my university, after viewing my resume.
+Frankly, it was the unlikeliest of all places for a Facebook recruiter to be reaching out.
+But it happened.
+I was invited to interview — but my first attempt at cracking the coding interview was unsuccessful.

+Exactly a year later, in Fall 2020, I gathered the courage to contact the same recruiter who reached out to me so many months ago.
+I was lucky enough to be granted a chance to interview again.
+This time, I was able to crack both rounds of technical interviews.
+A couple days after the second round, I received a call from the recruiter with a formal offer to join Facebook for Summer 2021 as a software engineer intern.
 It felt surreal.

 ![Facebook Recruiter Message on Piazza Careers](./facebook-piazza.png)